huhu/rust-search-extension/docs/content/_index.md

 ## Offline mode: search local Rust docs

 You can run command `rustup doc --std` to open the offline std docs.
-To enable the offline mode, you should check the checkbox and input the offline docs path on the popup page.
+To enable the offline mode, you should check the checkbox and input the offline docs path on the settings page.
 However, please check the [Caveats](/faq/#caveats) if you are a Firefox user.

 ![GIF](/offline-mode.gif)